sass/sass-site/source/blog/039-rfc-package-importer.md

 ## Next steps

-This is still is the proposal phase, so we are open to feedback.
+This is still in the proposal phase, so we are open to feedback.
 Review the proposal [on Github], and [open an issue] with any thoughts or concerns you may have.